Working for Guild

 At the Scottish Nursing Guild, we’re looking to recruit agency workers who:

-Foster a culture of openness and honesty, communicating effectively with the Guild staff, clients and patients
+- Foster a culture of openness and honesty, communicating effectively with Guild staff, clients and patients

 All our agency workers must be able to work without direct supervision from the client in the area we are placing them.
 Our comprehensive referencing system provides evidence that our workers are suitably skilled to work in the clinical area we are placing them into.
 By doing this, our clients can be confident we are providing an agency worker who is competent to work as part of their team as soon as they walk onto the unit.

-All agency workers must be authorisied to work in the European Economic Community (EEC) and have current, unrestricted NMC / NMBI or HCPC registration.
+All agency workers must be authorisied to work in the UK or Republic of Ireland and have current, unrestricted NMC / NMBI or HCPC registration.

-Any applications to join the Scottish Nursing Guild will be subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for an Enhanced Disclosure to be made to Disclosure Scotland (Scotland only), Access NI (Northern Ireland only) or National Vetting Bureau (Republic of Ireland only), to check for any previous criminal cautions or convictions.
+Any applications to join the Scottish Nursing Guild will be subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for a PVG check (Scotland only), Access NI (Northern Ireland only) or Garda Vetting (Republic of Ireland only), to check for any previous criminal cautions or convictions.

 What our recruitment process involves